midhunhk/midhunhk.github.io/_posts/2021-12-19-spring-cloud.md

 ### Service Discovery
-Register into a service discovery and easily discover other services available in the ecosystem. e.g; Spring Cloud Netflix Eureka, Hashicop Consul
+Register into a service discovery and easily discover other services available in the ecosystem. e.g; Netflix Eureka, Hashicop Consul

+### Router and Filter
+An API Gateway service that provides dynamic routing, monitoring, resiliency etc. e.g; Netflix Zuul

 ### Distributed Configuration
 A centralized external configuration management backed by a git repository.
 The Config Server has a central place to manage external properties for applications across all environments.